"Coffee is very acidic and very inflammatory to our bodies, so it’s a good idea to try to cut down the amount you consume every day."

 Matcha green tea

 This is the whole green tea leaf, stone ground into fine powder.
 Matcha green tea powder is super yummy and healthy.
 To drink matcha, all you have to do is dissolve the powder in warm water, creating a tea packed with antioxidants, vitamins, and minerals.
 A two-gram serving of matcha, a little more than half a teaspoon, contains enough caffeine to give you an energy boost, but only 1/5 of the caffeine in a standard coffee cup.
 It’s a slow release caffeine throughout the day, so you will not get that crash.
-Additionally, the caffeine in matcha is delivered slowly in your body, over six to eight hour period so you will not feel the jitteriness of the matcha.
-It is the highest antioxidant of any tea.
-It is darker because it has a higher content of chlorophyll as the plants are grown in the shade making them higher for antioxidants and so good for you.
+Additionally, the caffeine in matcha is delivered slowly in your body, over a six- to eight-hour period so you will not feel jittery as you might with a coffee energy boost.
+Matcha has the highest antioxidant content of any tea.

-This provides the same morning energy that coffee gives.
+This provides the same morning energy you can get from caffeine.
 It’s preferred by many because it’s packed with nutrients as well.
-Yerba mate is made from naturally caffeinated leaves of the South American rainforest holly tree.
-Ironically, it has less caffeine than coffee but many find its brain fog clearing and immensely energizing effects cleaner and sharper than coffee.
-Yerba mate contains theobromine, quercetin, and other ingredients that slow the effects of caffeine.
-It provides a long-lasting boost of energy without the crash that coffee often brings.
+Yerba mate is made from the naturally caffeinated leaves of the South American rainforest holly tree.
+Ironically, it has less caffeine than coffee but many find its energizing and bran-fog-clearing effects to be cleaner and sharper than coffee.
+Yerba mate containstheobromine,quercetin, and other ingredients that slow the effects of caffeine.
+It provides a long-lasting boost of energy without the crash that often accompanies coffee consumption.

-Another benefit of Yerba mate is that it can be prepared and consumed in a lot of ways; you can drink it hot, you can drink it cold with honey, unsweetened, in a tea infuser, and even brewed in a coffee maker.
+Another benefit of Yerba mate is that it can be prepared and consumed in a lot of ways; you can drink it hot, cold with honey, unsweetened, in a tea infuser, and even brewed in a coffee maker.

 Coconut water is red because it contains polyphenols.
 It is raw, not pasteurized or preheated, contains Himalayan salt, and it’s high in antioxidants.